 Milk and dairy campaigns have been running strong for decades, yet osteoporosis is still rising worldwide.
 So what is going on?
 Are we just ignoring the messages to consume enough dairy in our diets, or is something else to blame here?

 For decades we have been conditioned to believe that dairy equals calcium and calcium equals strong bones.
-However a deeper and wider examination of things presents a completely different story of these grossly oversimplified connections.
-Early on in my research for example, I was fortunate enough to stumble on the big question: Why are the populations who consume the most dairy, also the ones with some of the highest rates of osteoporosis in the world?(1) And as it turns out, dairy is not the answer to our bone problems.
+However, a deeper and wider examination of things presents a completely different story of these grossly oversimplified connections.
+Early on in my research, I was fortunate enough to stumble on the big question: Why are the populations who consume the most dairy also the ones with some of the highest rates of osteoporosis in the world?(1) And as it turns out, dairy is not the answer to our bone problems.
 In fact, dairy in the diet is actually part of the problem, not the solution.

 At the root of our deteriorating bone problems are two main factors: our diets and lifestyles.
-In this article I will share with you about the former and specifically how high amounts of protein and sodium in the diet are two of the most serious contributing factors to poor bone health and increased risk of osteoporosis.
-Knowing this, when you consider what kind of diet is consumed by the majority in North America and similar parts of the world — heavily processed, refined and high in animal foods — it is easy to see why populations in these areas have the poor bone health they do.
+In this article, I will share with you about the former and how high amounts of protein and sodium in the diet are two of the most serious contributing factors to poor bone health and increased risk of osteoporosis.
+Knowing this, when you consider what kind of diet is consumed by most in North America and similar parts of the world — heavily processed, refined and high in animal foods — it is easy to see why populations in these areas have poor bone health.
 Hence today, more than ever, we need to take a step back from the paradigms we have been led to believe and seriously re-evaluate where our bone health really comes from.

 “The myth that osteoporosis is caused by calcium deficiency was created to sell dairy products and calcium supplements.
 There’s no truth to it.
-American women are among the biggest consumers of calcium in the world, and they still have one of the highest levels of osteoporosis in the world.
+American women are among the biggest consumers of calcium globally, and they still have one of the highest levels of osteoporosis in the world.
 And eating even more dairy products and calcium supplements is not going to change that fact.”

 Dr. John McDougall, The McDougall Program for Women (2000)